 Care is always urgently needed for cat-caught birds, and usually for dog-caught birds.
 Most cats and many dogs carry the pasturella bacteria in their saliva.
 This bacteria is life-threatening to birds and antibiotics are always given to a cat-caught bird or even one suspected of being in contact with a cat.
 Without receiving prompt care the bird will die.

-Window-strike Birds Also Need Urgent Care
+Window-strike/Collision with Car Need Urgent Care

 Orphaned Baby Birds